StefanoWen/MyFlask/README.md

 # MyFlask

-## try to build a simple blog system
+## try to build a simple blog system'MySQL-python'